enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/moving-objects.md

 - Use the move tool
 - Drag the block carefully
 - Add another block and use it as a pedestal
-- give up, it's not possible without scripting
+- Give up, it's not possible without scripting